jean-airoldie/libzmq-rs/FAQ.md

 better performance.

-Lastly these deprecated socket types had a ton of footguns that were kept to maintan backward compatibility.
+Lastly these deprecated socket types had a ton of footguns that were kept to maintain backward compatibility.

 If you still think your favorite socket type should be supported, feel free to open and issue as these decisions are not final.